umbraco/Umbraco.Packages/creating-a-package-from-scratch/index.md

   run: umbpack push -k ${{ secrets.UMBRACO_DEPLOY_KEY }} ${{ env.Output }}\PackageWorkshopDashboard_${{ steps.get_tag.outputs.VERSION }}.zip
 ```

-This won't work yet, but before moving on and getting it to work let's have a look at what UmbPack can do for you!

 <!-- Image and link sources -->
 [team-logo]: images/U_Package_team.png "Package team logo"